renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
-    You shouldn't usually need to configure this unless you really care about your branch names.
+    Usually, you should not need to configure this unless you really care about your branch names.

 ## hashedBranchLength